 Divorce has a massive impact on your life in every way.
 In a relatively short span, your living situation, relationship status, and parenting time all undergo titanic shifts.
 One of the most overlooked consequences is the monetary impact of dissolving your marriage.
-There are a number of common, yet easily avoidable financial mistakes people make in divorce.
+There are many common, yet easily avoidable financial mistakes people make in divorce.

 Common Divorce Mistakes That Can Affect Your Finances

-A significant part of the divorce process is the division of property, where the two sides split up the shared assets and debts acquired over the course of the marriage.
+A significant part of the divorce process is the division of property, where the two sides split up the shared assets and debts acquired throughout the marriage.

-Below are a few financial mistakes in divorce that can cost you in divorce.
+Below are a few financial mistakes in divorce that can cost you dearly in divorce.
 You may want to take steps to avoid these pitfalls.
-With a bit of focus and attention, you should be able to sidestep these problems.
+With focus and attention, you should be able to sidestep these problems.

 Agreeing To Anything To Rush Through The Process

 Since long-term economic stability often hangs in the balance, it’s important not to rush into anything.
-Divorce is an emotional time and some people simply want to get it over with.
+Divorce is an emotional time and some people want to get it over with ASAP.
 Far too often, this leads people to make hasty, rash decisions without taking the time to consider the consequences.

 Just getting it done may seem great in the short run, but it often leads to substantial financial mistakes.
 In the rush to finalize your divorce, you often give up more than you have to.